 Contents

-If you are the director of a company you may have heard of a new director specific registration number.
-This is called a Director Identification Number (DIN) and we will be giving you the rundown on everything you need to know about it.
+If you are the director of a company, you may have heard about the new Director Identification Number (DIN).
+In today’s 2025 environment, this unique identifier remains a key requirement for all directors across Australia.
+In this guide, we’re giving you the latest rundown on everything you need to know about DINs.

 What Is The Modernising Business Registers Program?